stat88/stat88.github.io/syllabus.md

 The class does not allow time conflicts. **You are expected to attend all the sessions below.** Each session will assume that you have attended the previous ones.

 - Lecture meets Mondays, Tuesdays, Wednesdays, and Thursdays, 10:30 AM to 12:00 PM in McCone 141.
-- Discussion meets Tuesdays and Thursdays, 2:00 PM - 4:00 PM.
+- Section meets Tuesdays and Thursdays, 2:00 PM - 4:00 PM.
 - There will be numerous office hours held by the instructors and course staff; please see the [schedule](http://stat88.org/schedule).

 Student participation and informal conversation will be encouraged during all lectures and sections.
 You are expected not only to attend but also to participate.
 We will not take attendance.
 Rather, we'll make sure that participating in the sessions is an effective and efficient way to learn.

 ## Ed Forum ##
 We will use our Ed forum extensively for communication, posting documents and information, and discussions with students.
-Please check Ed regularly, and please read the Forum Policies post carefully before posting.
+Please check Ed regularly, and please read the [Forum Policies](https://edstem.org/us/courses/40833/discussion/3212606) post carefully before posting.
+The forum is intended for discussion of course content, and not for discussion of personal circumstances or sensitive matters.
+For such concerns, please use the course email data88s@berkeley.edu.

 ## The Required Components of Your Work ##